AbdullahAbdelglil/Memory-Game/README.md

 # Memory-Game
 "Enjoy a classic memory game online!
 This GitHub project lets you play and improve your memory by flipping cards to find matching pairs.
 The game has a user-friendly interface and can be customized.
 Join us as a developer or player to have fun while boosting your memory skills!"

-# Memory Game Project

-Welcome to the Memory Game Project!
-This interactive web-based game is designed to challenge and enhance your memory skills.
-Built using only HTML, CSS, and JavaScript, this project offers an enjoyable and engaging experience for players of all ages.

 ## Table of Contents
 - [Introduction](#introduction)
 - [Game Overview](#game-overview)